HaniaA/TimeUseVisualisations/README.md

 ## How to use?

-Step 1: Download the project.
+Step 1: Download the project.<br>
-Step 2: Turn on Google Calendar API and get your API keys: https://developers.google.com/calendar/quickstart/js#step_1_turn_on_the
+Step 2: Turn on Google Calendar API and get your API keys: https://developers.google.com/calendar/quickstart/js#step_1_turn_on_the<br>
-Step 3: Place the credentials obtained in Step 2 in the "credentials" folder in the project directory.
+Step 3: Place the credentials obtained in Step 2 in the "credentials" folder in the project directory.<br>
-Step 4: Replace "myemail@gmail.com" with the email associated with your Google Calendar Step 5: Enjoy your time use visualisations!
+Step 4: Replace "myemail@gmail.com" with the email associated with your Google Calendar<br>
+Step 5: Enjoy your time use visualisations!<br>